Normally hidden files with a purpose.

 - In the Virtual Memory box click on Change….

 This will bring up the Virtual Memory settings dialog.

 - Uncheck “Automatically manage paging file for all drives”

 - Click on the C: drive in the list if it’s not already selected

 You may need to reboot for these changes to take effect.
 The files should disappear automatically.

 Running with no VM

 If you have lots of RAM, that may not be a problem, but if you have little RAM and/or run lots of programs at the same time, you probably want a paging file.

-One performance improvement is to move the paging file to another drive.
+One performance improvement is to move the paging file to another physical drive.
 Since Windows uses the system drive C: heavily, it’s often convenient to move the paging file to another drive.
-Simply set the size of the drive on C: to “No paging file” and then set the paging file on another drive to be “System managed size”.
+After setting C: to “No paging file”, click on a different drive in the list and click on System manages size followed by Set.

 Important: Make sure the drive holding the paging file is fast, and a different physical drive, not just a different partition on the same drive.
 Moving the paging file to an external USB drive, for example, if even possible, could result in a very slow system.
 The paging file should only be placed on internal drives.